The Hoffman Training Programme

 Hoffman UK subsidises the training of Hoffman facilitators, however we ask that trainees pay a contribution to the overall training costs.
 The training contribution contains a small percentage of the training costs as well as all accommodation while on the Process.
 All travel costs to the Process and additional training dates are at the trainee’s own expense, as are any additional reading materials.

-Following successful qualification as a Hoffman facilitator, the accommodation portion of the training fee will be reimbursed to you for the first six Processes taught.
+Following successful qualification as a Hoffman facilitator, the accommodation portion of the training fee will be reimbursed to you for the first five Processes taught.
 Further details are provided here.

 Not all trainees who begin the training complete the full programme to become a Hoffman facilitator.
 Those who drop out or are assessed as not meeting the criteria will not be reimbursed.